ArcanaFramework/arcana/docs/source/data_model.rst

 ==========

-Arcana's data model sets out to bridge the gap between the semi-structured trees that file-based data are typically stored in, and the tabular data frames required for statistical analysis.
-Note that this transformation is abstract, with the source data, and artefacts derived from them, remaining within original data tree.
+Arcana's data model sets out to bridge the gap between the semi-structured data trees in which file-based data are typically stored in, and the tabular data frames required for statistical analysis.
+Note that this transformation is abstract, with the source data remaining within original data tree, and generated derivatives stored alongside them.

 The key classes of Arcana's data model are:

-* :ref:`Stores` - encapsulate tree-based file storage systems
+* :ref:`Stores` - encapsulation of tree-based file storage systems
-* :ref:`Datasets` - comparable data to be jointly analysed (e.g. XNAT project or BIDS dataset)
+* :ref:`Datasets` - set of comparable measurement events (e.g. XNAT project or BIDS dataset containing MRI sessions)
-* :ref:`Rows and Spaces` - define tabular structures for classes of datasets
+* :ref:`Rows and Spaces` - definition of tabular structures for dataset classes
 * :ref:`Columns` - the set of comparable elements across a dataset (e.g. T1-weighted MRI scans across every session, ages across all subjects)
-* :ref:`Formats` - pointers to the atomic elements of a dataset (e.g. T1-weighted MRI scan, subject age) and the data formats they are stored in
+* :ref:`Formats` - pointers to atomic elements of datasets (e.g. T1-weighted MRI scan, subject age), which specify the formats they are stored in

 Stores